Skip to main content

 “There’s a certain fabric there that you’re working with, but I knew where I wanted to take it.
 As I was working on ...Half-Blood Prince, I knew where I wanted to take the franchise: I wanted it to grow up, basically.
 I wanted to pull it away from fantasy filmmaking, where protagonists bounce out of the way of a spell and say, ‘Well that was a bit scary.’
 I wanted to take it to a place where the audience ultimately, in ...Hallows, absolutely feel the profundity of what it means to risk everything for a cause.
 So in that sense you can take the fabric that exists, and you can start to pull it into that universe."

-films embrace an aesthetic more in line with a war movie: There’ll be a flash of light, something explodes, there’s a cloud of dust, someone screams, rinse, and repeat.
+films will start to embrace an aesthetic more in line with a war movie: There’ll be a flash of light, something explodes, there’s a cloud of dust, someone screams, rinse, and repeat.
 This makes sense given both the content of the books he’s adapting and the maturing audience who are suddenly watching movies like Glory and Saving Private Ryan.
 In a world that grows more threatening by the hour, how does a beacon of childhood goodness like Hogwarts stand against the storm?

 Writer Maaz Khan captured the phenomenon in his analysis of the cinematography of the sixth Harry Potter film.
 He writes: